fmalmeida/MpGAP/docs/manual.rst

    * - ``--illumina_polish_longreads_contigs``
      - N
      - False
      - Tells the pipeline to create a long reads only assembly and polish it with short reads.
-By default, only the hybrid mode of Unicycler and SPAdes are executed.
+By default, the hybrid modes of Unicycler and SPAdes are executed.
+This parameter tells to excute the alternative hybrid method (longreads -> polish) instead of Unicycler/SPAdes hybrid modes.
 If used, users must remember to select which assemblers to use for a long reads only assembly first: ``--try_unicycler``, ``--try_canu`` or ``--try_flye``.

 All these parameters are configurable through a configuration file.
 We encourage users to use the configuration file since it will keep your execution cleaner and more readable.
 See a :ref:`config` example.